-- Not achieving the acceptable grades in each program.

-- Academic Dishonesty or Plagiarism.

-- Our Construction of Construct Construct

-Students in the Allied Health Programs must achieve a grade of 80% or better.

-- Students will receive a letter of warning for academic grades that do not meet the minimum. - Students who are placed on academic probation in the LPN Program will remain on academic probation for the full semester. - The length of time for academic probation in all other programs will be determined on a case-by-case basis by the instructor.
+- Not achieving the acceptable grades in each program. - Academic Dishonesty or Plagiarism. - Unsafe or unprofessional conduct. - Students in the Allied Health Programs must achieve a grade of 80% or better. - Students will receive a letter of warning for academic grades that do not meet the minimum. - Students who are placed on academic probation in the LPN Program will remain on academic probation for the full semester. - The length of time for academic probation in all other programs will be determined on a case-by-case basis by the instructor.